GlowiLink/GlowiLink-SL/README.md

 ### 🤝 5.
 THIRD PARTIES & PAYMENTS
 * **Data Integrity:** We do not sell your personal data to advertisers or third-party entities.
-* **Payment Data:** Payment processing is handled by secure third-party providers.
-Please note that all transactions are **non-refundable**, except as required by law or the Google Play Refund Policy, and are stored as one-time records, as we do not support auto-renewal.
+* **Payment Data:** We use Google Play Billing for all financial transactions.
+Your payment data is never shared with us.
+Please refer to Google’s Privacy Policy regarding your financial information.
+The payments are stored as one-time records, as we do not support auto-renewal.
 * # 🌸 GlowiLink Terms of Service
 *Last Updated: February 2026*